microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/04-Performance.md

 - Run the query in SSMS to monitor dm_db_resource_stats (**azuresqlresourcestats.sql**).
 Run the query to see the results of this DMV 3 or 4 times.

 This DMV records of snapshot of resource usage for the database every 15 seconds (kept for 1 hour).
 You should see the column **avg_cpu_percent** close to 100% for several of the snapshots. (at least in the high 90% range).
 This is a symptom of a workload pushing the limits of CPU resources for the database.
 You can read more details about this DMV at https://docs.microsoft.com/en-us/sql/relational-databases/system-dynamic-management-views/sys-dm-db-resource-stats-azure-sql-database?view=azuresqldb-current.

-TODO: This DMV seems to work for MI but what does it show?
+This DMV also works with Azure SQL Database Managed Instance.

 For a SQL Server on-premises environment you would typically use a tool specific to the Operating System like Windows Performance Monitor to track overall resource usage such a CPU.
 If you ran this example on a on-premises SQL Server or SQL Server in a Virtual Machine with 2 CPUs you would see near 100% CPU utilization on the server.